 01. We have a sense of purpose

 Designers live for design.
 We're passionate about it.
 We think about it constantly.
-It's the thing that makes us get in the morning with a spring in our step.
-And while it might cause a few issues if we become too obsessive (see 10 reasons not to date a designer), it's this fired-up sense of purpose that's ultimately going to make us live longer.
+It's the thing that makes us get up in the morning with a spring in our step.
+And while it might cause a few issues if we become too obsessive (see 10 reasons not to date a designer (opens in new tab)), it's this fired-up sense of purpose that's ultimately going to make us live longer.

-In short, having that new project to do, that design that's going to change the world, doesn't just make life worth living right now.
+In short, having that new project to do, or design that's going to change the world, doesn't just make life worth living right now.
 It should help you live longer too.

 02. We drink lots of water and tea

-We designers are constantly filling up on water, tea or coffee.
+We designers are constantly filling up on water, tea and coffee.
 Admittedly too much of the latter can cause poor health, not to mention a shaky hand on the mouse and the need to remortgage to pay for all those mochas.
 But the antioxidant flavonoids in tea are recognised as being beneficial to cardiovascular health, along with bowel regulation and weight control.
-In short, a cup of tea is likely to make you live longer.
+Yes, a cup of tea is likely to make you live longer (opens in new tab).
 And green tea, or water, is even better for you.

 We don't like to brag, of course.
 But in general, we designers are highly educated beings.
-And highly educated people (according to this report from USA Today and this report from US News) live longer.
-That's partly due to the sense of goal-driven purpose, mentioned in point 1, that following a course can give you.
+And highly educated people (according to this report (opens in new tab)) (opens in new tab) live longer.
+That's partly due to the sense of goal-driven purpose, mentioned in point #1, which following a course can give you.
 So maybe now is a good time to re-energise yourself with an evening class or two.

-Hands up who wants to go to the pub with a bunch of corporate lawyers and accountants?
+Hands up who wants to go to a bar with a bunch of corporate lawyers and accountants?
 Anyone?
-Okay, that might be a little mean, but it's certainly true that designers are more renowned for their ability to laugh than other more staid professions.
-Maybe that's because we get a lot of practice dealing with bizarre client requests (you have to laugh or else you start to cry).
+Okay, that might be a little mean, but it's certainly true that designers are more renowned for their ability to laugh than other, more staid professions.
+Maybe that's because we get a lot of practice dealing with bizarre client requests (you have to laugh or else you'll cry).

-Cycling is very popular among us designers – and is one of the best forms of exercise around.
-As everybody knows, exercise helps you live longer; this Taiwanese study, for example, suggests just 15 minutes of exercise per day can add three years to your life.
+Cycling is very popular among us designers – and it's one of the best forms of exercise around.
+As everybody knows, exercise helps you live longer; this Taiwanese study (opens in new tab), for example, suggests just 15 minutes of exercise per day can add three years to your life.

 If you've not ridden a bike since childhood, we'd certainly recommend it.
-Cycling fits in with the designer lifestyle down to a tee, plus it gives you the chance to wear stuff like these awesome Milltag jerseys designed by one of your peers (this one by Rebecca J Kaye is particularly lovely).
+Cycling fits in with the designer lifestyle down to a tee, plus it gives you the chance to wear stuff like these awesome Milltag jerseys (opens in new tab) designed by one of your peers.

-Every year over 250,000 injuries are reported in the workplace in the UK.
+In 2017/18, 144 workers were killed at work in the UK (opens in new tab).
 The industries that have the highest death toll are agriculture, manufacturing and construction.
 In comparison, the design community is pretty safe.

 Minor gripes aside, we love our jobs.
 We earn a decent living from them (at least once we're past the design intern (opens in new tab) stage).
 The industry as a whole is expanding; there's always new stuff to learn and boundaries to push.
 We'll certainly never be bored.